D. Michael Lynch

 The Assistant Director of a summer program entitled Leadership through Education, Adventure, and Discipline (L.E.A.D.), Mr. Lynch co-developed a robust curriculum that affords young adults an opportunity to gain heightened communication skills, challenging conflict resolutions, and problematic situational solutions.

 Mr. Lynch and his wife Katy have two children, Graham Michael and Cecily Marie, and happily reside in the small town of Pitman, NJ.

-Earl resides in West Deptford, NJ with his beautiful wife, Jennifer, and their two children, Madeline and Zachary.
+Earl Phillips resides in West Deptford, New Jersey with his beautiful wife, Jennifer, and their three children, Madeline, Zachary, and Luke.

-A Graduate of Temple University, Mitchell earned a Bachelors Degree in Music Education.
-As a double bassist, Mitchell performed with the Temple University Symphony Orchestra, Bass Ensemble, and Temple Theaters, in addition to freelance work in the greater Philadelphia area.
-Mitchell studied double bass with Robert Kesselman of the Philadelphia Orchestra, and Regina Barret of the Harrisburg Symphony Orchestra.
-Additionally Mitchell has studied conducting with Emily Threinen and Koji Otsuki.
+A Graduate of Temple University, Mitchell earned a Bachelor's Degree in Music Education while studying classical bass under Robert Kesselman of the Philadelphia Orchestra.
+Mitchell frequently performed with the Temple University Symphony Orchestra, Bass Ensemble, and Temple Theaters, in addition to freelance work in the greater Philadelphia area.
+Mitchell also studied double bass with Regina Barret of the Harrisburg Symphony, and conducting with Emily Threinen and Koji Otsuki.

 Prior to joining the team at Cherokee, Mr. Stowman worked in a teaching capacity with Play On Philly, The Philadelphia String Project, and the Mechanicsburg Music Department.
 He has been fortunate to guest conduct region ensembles, and work as a freelance drill and visual designer for programs in New Jersey and Pennsylvania during the Summer months.
 Mitchell resides in Mount Laurel with his wife, Sarah.